Estate Planning – Don’t Overlook it!

 Per Capita Designation – What’s it Mean?

-Suppose Bob has three children and Alice and Charles also each have children of their own.
+In the illustration below, Bob has three children and Alice and Charles also each have children of their own.
 If Alice passes away before Bob, her children will not receive anything.
 The inheritance will be split among Bob and Charles only.
 The major downside to Per Capita is that you may unintentionally disinherit your grandchildren should any of your children predecease you.

 Per Stirpes Designation – How’s it Different?

+On the other hand, Per Stirpes is derived from a Latin phrase meaning “by roots” or “or by class.”
 In terms of estate planning, this means that every heir will receive their appropriate share, regardless of whether or not they are still alive.
 If an heir has children and the heir passes away, those children will receive their parent’s share instead.

 Have Any Questions?